krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 ## Credits:
-Based on the Tutorial and files of darkhandz: https://github.com/darkhandz/XPS15-9550-Sierra
+Based on the files of @Rehabman: https://github.com/RehabMan/OS-X-Clover-Laptop-Config and darkhandz: https://github.com/darkhandz/XPS15-9550-Sierra
-Mixed with much knowledge of the tutorial by @Dagor: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
+Mixed with much knowledge of the tutorial by @Gymnae: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
-Using many kexts and solutions from @RehabMan
+and much more.
+I try to give credit whenever possible in the corresponding readme.md files.
 ## What's not working:
 • Hibernation (works somehow, but high chance to destroy your whole data)
 • SD-Card reader